datalad/blog/content/posts/forgejo-aneksajo-podman-deployment/index.md

 - uses systemd to start, stop, and monitor the service
 - exposes the service via a reverse proxy configuration (like `https://git.example.com`)
-- uses "SSH pass-through" to avoid running a Forgejo-internal SSH server and having to expose it in addition to an SSH server that may already run on the host
+- uses "SSH-passthrough" to avoid running a Forgejo-internal SSH server and having to expose it in addition to an SSH server that is already run on the host
 - builds the [Forgejo-aneksajo](https://codeberg.org/matrss/forgejo-aneksajo)
   container image from source, but otherwise only uses tools that are